Tove Jansson

 “You were talking about wind… but I’m speaking about cyclones.
 Typhoons, Gaffie dear.
 Tornadoes, whirlwinds, sandstorms… But most of all I’m talking about myself and my fears, even if I know that’s not done.
 I know everything will turn out badly.
 I think about that all the time.
 Even while I’m washing my carpet.
 Do you understand that?
 Do you feel the same way?”

-It is her mastery of such surprising moves —from ridiculous to poignant and human — that defines Jansson’s genius.
+It is her mastery of such surprising moves — from ridiculous to poignant and human — that defines Jansson’s genius.

-READ MORE about men and women born on the cusp between the Partisans Generation (1904-13) and the New Gods Generation (1914-23).
+READ MORE about men and women born on the cusp between the Partisan (1904-13) and New God (1914-23) Generations.